Nuitka/Nuitka-website/doc/doc/roadmap.rst

    program.

-   The CMD file for accelerated mode, demonstrates that it's possible to load the CPython DLL from another directory.
+   The CMD file for accelerated mode, demonstrates that it's possible to load the CPython Windows DLL from another directory.
 We can leverage that approach and produce CMD files that will call the binary in the right fashion.

    I believe we can make it so that all the scripts will still think of themselves as ``__main__`` for the ``__name__`` during their